 This is reasonably simple.
 A helmet with an EPS foam layer is designed for a single crash.
 EPS is dented permanently and tends to crack or snap under stress, making it unsuitable for multiple impacts.

-If your helmet is made of EPP and EPS foam, it is more durable and can withstand 2 or 3 impacts.
-Many newer helmets, particularly full-face helmets, have the dual-density foam (EPP and EPS), such as the Bell Super DH, Fox Dropframe, Troy Lee Designs D3 Carbon MIPS and the Fox Rampage Pro Carbon Helmet.
+If your helmet is made of EPP (rather than EPS) foam, it is more durable.
+It can withstand 2 or 3 impacts.
+Many newer helmets, particularly full-face mountain bike helmets, have the dual-density foam (EPP and EPS).
+This includes the likes of the Bell Super DH, Bell Super Air R, and the Fox Rampage Pro Carbon Helmet.

-Many companies, including the large helmet manufacturer Giro, have deals on their helmets where you take back your damaged helmet to get a discount on a newer helmet.
+Many companies, including the large helmet manufacturer Giro, have replacement deals on their helmets.
+In some cases you can take back your damaged helmet to get a discount on a newer helmet.

 So, if you took back your damaged Giro helmet to Giro, they may discount your next Giro helmet by 30%.
-This allows you to get an updated helmet, which keeps your head safe, and the manufacturer gets a second purchase from you.
+This allows you to get an updated bicycle helmet, and the manufacturer gets a second purchase from you.
 A win-win situation!

 How much force is needed to damage the helmet?

 It doesn’t take much to damage a bike helmet.
-Just dropping the helmet may cause small cracks which weaken the structural integrity of the helmet.
+Just dropping the helmet on hard ground may cause small cracks which weaken the structural integrity of the helmet.

-As stated earlier, the foam (for the majority of the time) is designed to take only one impact.
+As stated earlier, EPS foam can only withstand one impact.
 It does its job well in its first impact but may not do such a great job the next time around.
 And if the helmet isn’t going to do such a good job the second time, there is next to no point in wearing it!

 Therefore, you need to take good care not to drop the helmet and is why you need to replace the helmet after any impact!